Valle de Bravo: The municipality

 Valle de Bravo's weather is mildly humid.
 It rains during summer: it starts in June and ends in September.
 The warmest months are: May, June, July and August.
 The average temperature is 17.5 °C (63.50 °F).
 The minimum temperature is 1.3 °C (34.34 °F) and the maximum is 32 °C (89.60 °F).

 Just south of the town of Valle de Bravo is a small village called Avandaro, which hosted the "Rock y Ruedas" festival in September 1971.
 Just outside it is the Velo de la Novia (Bride's Veil) waterfall, where the San Juan creek drops 35 meters in the middle of relatively untouched forest.
 The area has been converted into a natural park.

 The Maranatha Retreat lies just to the north of Valle de Bravo.
 It used to be a Carmelite convent, but today it is open to people of all faiths.
 It was built in the 1860s and 1870s by Father Miguel Angel Perez Alonso fusing elements of Byzantine, Mediterranean, Mexican Baroque and Asian architecture.
 Also to the north is the village of La Peña, which is on a high peak above the treeline.
 Here are some archeological remnants of Mazahua and Matlatzinca origin.

 Valle de Bravo also lies in the wintering grounds of the monarch butterfly.
 Piedra Herrada, located 25 km east of the town on the north side of the Los Saucos highway, is a federal reserve for the protection of the butterflies.
 In this sanctuary, visitors can rent horses to explore the sanctuary as well as a guide.
 The butterflies can be found all winter long at the top of the mountaintop in the abundant fir trees.

 Outside of the town of Valle de Bravo, agriculture is still intensively practiced, growing crops like corn, beans, potatoes, peas, fava biena, tomatoes onions and other vegetable and some other grains.
 Most crops are produced for autoconsumption but some, like potatoes and peas are grown for commercial purposes.
 Some livestock is also raised here, but it is nearly all for autoconsumption.
 There is also some industrial production, mainly of ceramics, furniture and construction materials.
 The Valle de Bravo area attracts more than 3,751,822 persons annually, who contribute more than 2,617 million pesos annually to the municipality's economy, making it the key sector to municipal development.
 60% of the municipality's jobs are generated through tourism.

-The municipality still has indigenous communities with Nahuas, Matlatzinca and Purépecha and their languages can be still heard.
+The municipality has indigenous communities with Nahuas, Matlatzinca and Purépecha and their languages can be heard.
 Most of the people living there are Catholic, but there are also Protestant and evangelical Christians.